 “You make Fordham new because you are the patrons and saints for the young men and women in this room.”

 Henry Miller, FCRH ’68, benefactor of the Henry S. Miller Endowed Fellowship for International Education and University trustee, spoke on behalf of the donors.
 In his speech, he discussed some of his own hardships as a college student and shared how getting the opportunity to study in France transformed his life.
-By funding the fellowship, he is able to provide promising Fordham students with similar study-abroad experiences in countries like Africa, Spain, and Jordan, he said.
+By funding the fellowship, he is able to provide promising Fordham students with similar study-abroad experiences in countries like Spain, Jordan, and African nations, he said.

 “I share a history common to many of you here,” he told the students.
 “My parents were workers of modest means.
 They didn’t attend college.
 They couldn’t help direct my choice or even list my options.”

 Arielle Murray, a first-generation college student and this year’s student speaker, shared how receiving the E. Gerald Corrigan Endowed Scholarship helped her to focus on her coursework and extracurricular activities.